Miraitowa and Someity: Media

-Merchandising
+Merchandise and marketing

-The mascots are expected to generate revenue to help finance the Tokyo Games.
-An Olympic official expected the mascots to generate $130 million (¥14.4 billion) in revenue from licensing and merchandising.
-The organizers of Tokyo 2020 had been criticized for its budget management.
-According to Reuters, a 2016 study found that overall expenses for the Olympics could be "four times the initial estimate made in the bid process".
-Tokyo 2020 must transfer intellectual property rights to the mascots to the International Olympic Committee and the International Paralympic Committee after the Games are concluded, which would prevent Tokyo from licensing and developing the mascots after the Games are over.
+Olympic officials expected the mascots to generate approximately $130 million (¥14.4 billion) in revenue from licensing and merchandising to help finance the Tokyo Games.
+Organizers of Tokyo 2020 had been criticized for budget management; according to Reuters, a 2016 study found that overall expenses for the Olympics "could balloon to four times the initial estimate made in the bid process."
+Tokyo 2020 was required to transfer the intellectual property rights of the mascots to the International Olympic Committee and the International Paralympic Committee after the conclusion of the Games, preventing the city from developing and profiting from the mascots afterward.

-From late July to early September 2018, a "Mascot House" was located on the first floor of the Tokyo Midtown Hibiya building, where visitors could take photos with the mascots and purchase licensed merchandise featuring the mascots.
-On 11 July 2019, the Tokyo 2020 organizers unveiled new merchandise, some of it featuring the mascots. merchandise can be purchased either online or through authorized vendors throughout Japan.
+From late July to early September 2018, a "Mascot House" was located on the first floor of the Tokyo Midtown Hibiya building, in which visitors could take photos with the mascots and purchase licensed merchandise featuring the mascots.
+In April 2019, Japan Airlines announced a special livery commemorating Tokyo 2020, featuring Miraitowa and Someity.
+It was painted first on a Boeing 777-200 airplane, then later on a Boeing 767-300ER.
+On 11 July 2019, Tokyo 2020 organizers unveiled new merchandise, some of it featuring the mascots, which was able to be purchased either online or through authorized vendors throughout Japan.
+On 22 July 2019, the official Japanese Twitter account of Tokyo 2020 posted an animated short depicting Miraitowa participating in all the sports to be contested at the Games.
+On 25 August 2019, the same Twitter account posted a similar animated video featuring Someity participating in the Paralympic Games.
+In late 2019, the Japanese Ministry of Finance issued special coins commemorating the 2020 Summer Olympics, with two of the 100 yen coin designs featuring Miraitowa and Someity.

 Plush dolls of Miraitowa and Someity were attached to the bouquets given to Olympic and Paralympic medalists at Tokyo 2020, with their "armor" in the color of the athlete's medal, as part of their design by the Nippon Flower Council.
+The bouquet features flowers from areas affected by the 2011 Tōhoku earthquake and tsunami to highlight that region's recovery from the natural disaster.